annamccartan3/McCartan-Data-Science-Portfolio/MLStreamlitApp/README.md

 # 🤖 DataFlex
-*An Interactive Machine Learning App*
+*An Interactive App for Supervised Machine Learning*

 ## Table of Contents
 - [Project Overview](#project-overview)